omersiar/RFID522-Door-Unlock/SD_v2/Makefile_Build/README.md

 1- Go to ,,authorized_keys.h" and modify the NUID of your authorized tags (IN DECIMAL FORMAT) as well as the corresponding Names of each Tag.
-More info see the MRFC 522 examples.
+More info about how to read a TAG NUID, see the MRFC 522 examples.

-2- Open the file ,,pin_layout.h" and follow or modify the proposed connections for the HW.
+2- Open the file ,,./inc/pin_layout.h" and follow or modify the proposed connections for the HW.

 3- Open a terminal and go to the base directory of the Makefile_build i.e.